 Note to Marketers: Since this option actually re-arranges a user’s News Feed (by placing a “See First” account’s post at the top), it would give your posts a better chance of being seen…but, make sure your posts offer valuable information before suggesting Fans do this.

-You can experiment with each (or all) of these options to see how much better they make your Facebook experience.
+You can experiment with each (or all) of these options to see how much better they make your Facebook experience when you are focused on business.
 Let me know if you have questions!